Laguna Lakeshore Expressway Dike: Early response from activist groups

-August 2013 Typhoon Maring and public announcement of "road-ring dike"
+August 2013: Typhoon Maring and public announcement of "road-ring dike"

-In the aftermath of the floods brought about by Typhoon Maring in August 2013, President Benigno Aquino III made plans for the dike project public.
+In the aftermath of the floods brought about by Typhoon Trami (Maring) in August 2013, President Benigno Aquino III made plans for the dike project public.

-Media outlets referred to the proposal as a "megadike" but Public Works Secretary Rogelio Singson corrected this saying that it was to be called a "road-ring dike."
-Singson also said that they did not have a timeline for the project yet,as they were still completing the feasibility study and coming up with a detailed design of the project.
+Media outlets referred to the proposal as a "megadike," but Public Works Secretary Rogelio Singson corrected this, saying it would be called a "road-ring dike."
+Singson also said they did not have a timeline for the project yet, as they were still completing the feasibility study and coming up with a detailed project design.

-There was some controversy about whether or not the dike had indeed been a government priority prior to the 2013 floods.
-The government had released the Flood Management Master Plan for Metro Manila and Surrounding Areas in June that year, and the announcement had not included the dike as one of the "11 recommended shortlisted structural mitigation measures", listing it merely as an "optimum solution in solving the flooding situation in the Laguna lake-shore area."
+There was some controversy about whether the dike had been a government priority before the 2013 floods.
+The government had released the Flood Management Master Plan for Metro Manila and Surrounding Areas in June of that year, and the announcement had not included the dike as one of the "11 recommended shortlisted structural mitigation measures," listing it merely as an "optimum solution in solving the flooding situation in the Laguna lake-shore area."

-Proposed Project Financing
+Proposed project financing

-President Aquino also said in the vernacular that "the best part [of the road dike project] is that it can be self-financing, ", explaining that the dike may be financed through reclamation:
+President Aquino also said in the vernacular that "the best part [of the road dike project] is that it can be self-financing," explaining that the dike may be financed through reclamation: